giuliapes/Analisi-news-Coronavirus-sui-social/readme.md

 retweets: how many times that tweet has been shared by other users
 date: the day the tweet was published.

 Tweetpy extracts all hashtags within a time frame allowed by Twitter.
-As an example, the extraction of hashtags relating to Coronavirus is used, for example: #Covid, # Covid-19, #Coronavirus, #pandemic and #bampons.
+As an example, the extraction of hashtags relating to Coronavirus is used, for example: #Covid, # Covid-19, #Coronavirus, #pandemic and #swabs.

   ## System requirements